 A project may conduct field checks more frequently than required by the protocol.
 Additional field checks carried out during the reporting period at the project developer's discretion may be performed by an individual that is not a third-party technician.
 In this case, the competency of the individual and the accuracy of the field check procedure must be assessed and approved by the verification body.
+The additional field check procedures must be clearly outlined in the project's monitoring plan and the monitoring report must disclose the actions performed and the individual's name performing the field check.
 If a field check identifies a reading accuracy outside of a +/- 5% threshold for accuracy, the data must be adjusted for the period beginning with the last successful field check or calibration event up until the meter is confirmed to be in calibration.
 Thus, more frequent field checks will reduce the amount of data required to be adjusted, as prescribed below.